nabijaczleweli/kicad-lib/README.md

 # kicad-lib [![Licence](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)
-Web was missing some symbols and/or models for some electronics components I was using: that's them
+Web was missing some symbols/models/footprints for some electronics components I was using: that's them

 3D models are provided as a [SOLVESPACE](//solvespace.com) model and a STEP file, which can be used directly by KiCad.

 Symbols are provided as individual KiCad libraries.

+Footprints are provided as individual importable `.kicad_mod`s.

 ## 3D models